ajimenezrosa/TwitterScraper/README.md

 optional arguments:
+  -h, --help            show this help message and exit -a, --analyse         Build personality profiles of the users based on their
+                        last 200 tweets
-  -h, --help            show this help message and exit -q, --quiet           Quiet mode minimises console output --verified            Only select verified accounts --socks5 SOCKS5       Use a SOCKS5 proxy e.g. --socks5 127.0.0.1:9050
+  -q, --quiet           Quiet mode minimises console output --verified            Only select Verified accounts --socks5 SOCKS5       Use a SOCKS5 proxy e.g. --socks5 127.0.0.1:9050

 required arguments: